Employee Spotlight Series featuring Footprints to Recovery’s Rockstars!

 Beyond our degrees and titles, we’re also real humans endlessly passionate about the fight for those struggling with addiction.
 Our DreamTeam is made up of many hard working talented individuals with interesting stories to tell.
 In our Employee Spotlight series, you’ll meet some of these people, learn what they do (on and perhaps off the clock), and how they keep Footprints to Recovery growing and flowing — just the way we like it.

 This month’s Employee Spotlight Series features Laura Golden, MSW, LSW – Substance Abuse Counselor in our Wayne, Pennsylvania location.
 Laura specializes in addiction treatment with an emphasis on trauma and family counseling, where she brings in techniques such as eye movement desensitization and reprocessing, commonly referred to as EMDR, as well as Reiki.
-You’ll rarely see Laura without a smile on her face, a client and staff favorite, she focuses on bringing a variety of therapeutic techniques to her practice to ensure that all individuals get what they need!
+You’ll rarely see Laura without a smile on her face, a patient and staff favorite, she focuses on bringing a variety of therapeutic techniques to her practice to ensure that all individuals get what they need!

 For those of us who aren’t familiar, what is EMDR?